plone/training/gatsby/data.rst

 Data
 ====

-You can create entire sites only with static pages, but the power of Gatsby is how easily we could get data from several sources and use it to dynamically generate pages.
+If we want, we could create entire sites only with static pages, but with GatsbyJS we can also get data from external sources and use it to dynamically generate pages.

-As we said, data could be pulled from different sources: files (markdown, csv, json), databases, api, cms.
+Data could be pulled from different sources: files (markdown, csv, json), databases, api, CMS.

-Gatsby’s data layer lets you pull data from these (and any other source) directly into your components.
+GatsbyJS data layer lets you pull data from these (and any other source) directly into your page components with GraphQL.

 GraphQL
 -------

-GraphQL is a query language developed by Facebook that allows to create api endpoints that can be queried with a particular syntax that describes exactly what kind of data we need (only desired values) and it returns only that data.
+GraphQL is a query language developed by Facebook.
+It allows to create api endpoints that can be queried with a particular syntax that describes exactly what kind of data we need (only desired values) and it returns only that data.

 .. note::  For more detailed information, you could read the `official documentation <https://graphql.org/>`_ and `tutorial <https://www.howtographql.com/>`_.

-Gatsby uses GraphQL to expose stored data in a common way, and allows page components to access to it and retrieve only the desired information.
+GatsbyJS uses GraphQL to expose stored data in a common way, and allows page components to access to it and retrieve only the desired informations.

-Not only fetched data are stored in GraphQL.
-Gatsby uses GraphQL data also to expose some common informations (site metadata) and to show what plugins are installed.
+GatsbyJS uses GraphQL also to expose some common informations (site metadata for example) and to show what plugins are installed.

 GraphQL has a powerful tool called `GraphiQL` that helps to inspect what data can be queried and to test the queries.

 If we inspect the console output when we start development server, we can see these lines:

 .. code-block:: console